23 Vegan Foods for Weight Loss

 You may not be familiar with them, but these tasty noodles are well worth including in your weight loss plan.
 "This is also a sea vegetable that is loaded with vitamins and minerals, yet shockingly low in calories," says Hayim.
 "A half cup of kelp noodles has just 34 calories and just one gram of carbohydrates.
 Compare that to a half cup of pasta like spaghetti, which has 111 calories, and over 20 grams of carbohydrates."

-Cayenne or hot peppers
+Cayenne or Hot Peppers

 Brace yourself for some heat!
 Capsaicin is the phytochemicals found in hot peppers and it has been shown to rev up metabolism.
 "Enjoy them sprinkled over any healthy food for deliciously spicy flavor.
 Try hot peppers or cayenne in soups, chilis, and even sprinkled on fresh fruit!" says Hever.

 "By far this is one of the most satisfying snacks for our weight loss clients.
 It's both sweet and crunchy so it prevents the need to reach for calorie packed candy bars or chips and its water and fiber-filled to add volume to the stomach," say The Nutrition Twins.
 "It also serves as a fabulous waistline friendly substitution for bread, crackers and chips.
 Simply slice large round apple coins and use it to spread peanut butter (no jelly required—the apple serves as bread and the sweet jelly!"
-Yes, they even make our superfoods list.

 It's time to get to know this less common root vegetable.
 Here's why: "Jicama is extremely high in iron [which is great for those on a plant-based diet], low in calories, yet high in fiber," says Hayim.
 "Instead of using a fried chip or even a carbohydrate nutrient-deplete cracker or pretzel, jicama makes the perfect vehicle for any dip such as hummus or guacamole.
 It's also crunchy and rich in soluble fiber, playing an excellent role in lowering cholesterol and boosting digestive health."

 This includes beans, peas, and lentils.
 "Pulses are fantastic for promoting weight loss.
 Pulses are one of the few foods that are packed with both fiber and protein which are the key to satiety and a single serving of pulses can help prevent hunger and squash cravings," say The Nutrition Twins.
 "Pulses have been shown to regulate blood sugar and insulin, reduce belly fat and rev metabolism so you burn more calories.
 Plus, they're also budget-friendly and they're amazingly versatile."
-We love pulses at Eat This, Not That! so much that we rounded up 25 Recipes and Ideas for Pulses.
-Yum!

 A fancy-sounding name for a simply fabulous veggie.
 "If you love potatoes, why not try Jerusalem Artichokes instead?" asks Lewis.
 Also called "sunchokes," you bake them and then slice them into salads or create "french fries" out of 'em.
 Or simply shave them raw into salads for a nice hit of unique flavor.